sogebot/sogeBot/docs/_archive/8.2.x/integrations/spotify.md

-Current integration is enabling `$spotifySong` and song requests(PREMIUM) from Spotify
+Current integration is enabling `$currentSong` from Spotify

 ## How to setup